bahrawyX/lyrise/DOCUMENTATION.md

 ## 🎯 What is Lyrise?

-Lyrise is a beautiful, AI-powered quote generator landing page.
-Users can click a category (like "Romantic" or "Inspirational"), and our system generates a unique, never-before-seen quote using AI automation through n8n webhooks.
-It's like having a personal wisdom generator at your fingertips!
+Lyrise is a beautiful, **100% AI-powered** quote generator landing page.
+Users can click a category (like "Romantic" or "Inspirational"), and our system generates a **unique, never-before-seen quote in real-time** using AI automation through n8n webhooks.
+Every quote is dynamically generated - no static database, no repeated quotes.
+It's like having a personal AI wisdom generator at your fingertips!

 ---